planetruby/planet/README.md

 #### Q: How can I browse / read all the Planet Ruby news?

 Use your feed reader of choice :-).

-Options:
+Options include:

 For a command line version try `rubynews` that lets you browse week by week.
 See [`/rubynews`](/rubynews) on how to get started.